 Are there expenses other than tuition and fees?

-“Students must provide their own housing, meals, transportation, a computer, internet, Verizon cell phone with texting capabilities, print materials for use in class, health insurance ($1500 per year through university if you so choose), attend one state professional meeting per year (national meeting is optional), optional board review course, white lab coat and warm-up jacket if desired.
+“Students must provide their own housing, meals, transportation, a computer, internet, Verizon cell phone with texting capabilities, print materials for use in class, health insurance ($1500 per year through university if you so choose), attend one state professional meeting per year (national meeting is optional), white lab coat and warm-up jacket if desired.
 Scrubs are provided by clinical sites for a $25 refundable deposit.

 Does the program follow the University calendar?

-Program follows the university calendar for first – third semesters.
-Fourth semester clinicals do not follow the university calendar.
+The didactic portion of the program follows the university calendar for first – third semesters.
+Fourth-semester clinicals do not follow the university calendar.
 You will be scheduled in clinical full-time unless they are in class or on vacation.
-Didactic courses follow the published university schedule

 What is the time commitment?

-Expect 64 hours per week of class and clinical.
-This does not include preparation and studying.
-Students in the UC program are required to take in-house call on nights, weekends and holidays during some rotations as part of their scheduled clinical hours.
+Expect 64 hours per week of class and holidays during some rotations as part of their scheduled clinical hours.

 All information given on this site about University of Cincinnati Ohio’s Nurse Anesthetist Program was taken directly from their website.